CSC207-UofT/course-project-java-sapiens/phase2/design_document.md

 Interface Segregation Principle: In out project, we have an Activity interface that every different activities implements.
 We tried to only include the methods that all the activities have in common (display, and getData), so that none of them has to implement a method that it does not need.

 Dependency Inversion Principle: In our program the most abstract classes that directly models real life things are not dependent on any other class, the less abstract usecases are dependent on the entities and the UI and controller depend on the usecases.
-Also, one implementation of the principle is in the GoogleMapGateway.class.
-In order to let the use case classes use the gateway without breaking the Clean Architecture, we created an interface [Locator](https://github.com/CSC207-UofT/course-project-java-sapiens/blob/main/app/src/main/java/com/yde/sapiensdelivery/use_cases/Locator.java) to inverse the dependency.

-## A brief description of which packaging strategies you considered, which you decided to use, and why. (see slide 7 from the packages slides)
+## A brief description of our packaging strategies:
-This project structures the source code files into packages based on the clean architecture layers of Model Controller View.
-Where View = ui package, Model = entities package, and Controller= anything that interacts directly with the entities and is used by the UI.
+This project structures the source code files into packages based on the clean architecture layers, with each layer having it's own package.
+Helper classes and design patterns that belong to a particular layer are also inside that layer's package but has their own packages that classify them, for example, Adapters of Controllers have their own package under the "controller" package.
 This results in packages by layer with low cohesion modularity, but with high coupling between packages.
 This strategy also leads to a package for each technical group of classes.
 One disadvantage of using Clean Architecture by layer is that editing a feature involves editing files across different folders.
 But since most of our features is very losely related, we didn't need to seperate our packages by feature.

 ## Design Patters We Implemented
 - We used a Factory to create the appropriate use case for the two type of users using our program.
 (UserManager.java)
 - We used Command to recreate UI activities in Android and with all managers that need to use database interactions.
 (DBManager.java)
 - We used Template in the registration of users into database as customers.